mankal111/LatinNounDeclension/README.md

 LatinNounDeclension
 ===================

-Tests your latin ability in noun declension.
+LatinNounDeclension helps you test your ability in latin noun declension.